robenkleene/development-references/xcode/xcode.md

 ## Notes

-You can delete search result entries with the `⌫` key, e.g., to use the search results as a todo list.
+- You can delete search result entries with the `⌫` key, e.g., to use the search results as a todo list.
+- Camera prevents phone from sleeping